d99kris/idntag/README.md

 Supported Platforms
 ===================
-Idntag is developed and tested on Linux and macOS.
+Idntag is developed and tested on Linux.

 Installation
 ============